-As shown in the preceding example, the configuration procedure displays the interface information you entered and lets you verify that it is correct.
-Answer Yes to the prompt that asks if the information is correct.
+In this example, the configuration procedure displays the interface information you entered and lets you verify that it is correct.
+Answer YES to the prompt that asks whether the information is correct.

 3. Next, the configuration procedure displays information about failSAFE IP, as in the following example, and prompts you whether you want to configure a target for failSAFE IP.
-Answer Yes.
+Answer YES.